 How solve?
 Pay attention to your thirst before, during and after a run.
-Try to drink ~16 ounces of water an hour prior to your run (cutting back on next hour minimizes bathroom breaks during the run!).
-While running, drink according to thirst, but a rough rule of thumb is 4-6 ounces every 20 minutes.
-When your running duration time increases, mix in some electrolytes as well (Gatorade, Nuun, Salt Sticks).
+Try to drink ~16 ounces of water an hour prior to your run (cutting back on next hour minimizes bathroom breaks during the run).
+While running, drink according to thirst, but a rough rule of thumb is 4-6 ounces every 15 minutes.
+When your running duration time (and temperatures) increases, mix in some electrolytes as well (Gatorade, Nuun, Salt Sticks).
 Post run: continue to hydrate and remember that urine should not be dark!
-Shoot for a pale shade of lemonade. 😉
+Shoot for a pale shade of lemonade.

 Too Much Focus on Pace.